4142 BUSINESS PLAN

 Risk: Well-funded startups target same markets

-• Platform economics (shared development costs)
+• Platform economics advantage

 • Distribution partnerships reduce CAC